samuhmatos/easyappointments/docs/readme.md

-# Easy!Appointments
+# MarcaAgora

-Welcome to the documentation pages of Easy!Appointments.
+Welcome to the documentation pages of MarcaAgora.
 Navigate through the available sections and learn how to get the most out of your installation.

 - [Installation](installation-guide.md)
 - [Update](update-guide.md)